Crosstown Shootout: Notable games

 January 19, 1994: After a hard-fought 82–76 overtime win for Xavier, Cincinnati head coach Bob Huggins refused to shake his XU counterpart Pete Gillen's hand post-game and instead verbally confronted him, causing much controversy.
-This was to be Gillen's final Crosstown Shootout.
+This was to be Gillen's final Crosstown Shootout as he left Xavier after the season to take the head coaching job at Providence.

 November 26, 1996: The Cincinnati Bearcats were ranked #1 in the country and were largely considered frontrunners for the national championship by several media outlets, including Sports Illustrated.
 Xavier's Lenny Brown made a running one-hander at the buzzer to propel Xavier to a 71–69 win.

 December 18, 1999: Again the Bearcats were ranked #1 in the country.
 And again Xavier defeated Cincinnati 66–64 in the final moments of the game.

 February 3, 2004: Xavier came into the game a huge underdog against #10 Cincinnati, but pulled off the upset over the Bearcats 71–69 at the Cintas Center.
 This would lead Xavier on a 16-2 stretch the rest of the season, culminating in the program's first ever appearance in the Elite 8.

 December 10, 2011: Xavier, ranked #8 in the country, handily beat the Bearcats 76–53, but the focus of the game was the bench-clearing brawl that resulted in the game ending with 9.4 seconds left and the subsequent suspensions of four Bearcat players and four Musketeer players.

-December 19, 2012: The newly renamed "Crosstown Classic" was played at U.S. Bank Arena for the first time since the brawl in 2011.
+December 19, 2012: The newly renamed "Crosstown Classic" was played at Heritage Bank Center for the first time since the brawl in 2011.
 After a back and forth 1st half, the #11 Bearcats dominated in the second half, soundly defeating Xavier 60–45 to improve to 11–0.